Smoothing of operator semigroups under relatively bounded perturbations

-This is a distinguishing feature of diffusion-type equations on Euclidean domains and Riemannian manifolds and has been studied extensively due to connections with topics such as spectral theory and geometry (see, for instance, Chapters 4 and 5 in the monograph of Davies~\cite{Davies1990}), as well as maximal regularity for evolution equations and the $H^\infty$-functional calculus (see, for instance, \cite[Chapter~7]{Arendt2004-survey}).
+This is a distinguishing feature of diffusion-type equations on Euclidean domains and Riemannian manifolds and has been studied extensively due to its close connections with important functional inequalities (e.g.\ Nash and Sobolev).
+As such, ultracontractivity appears as an important analytical tool for applications in spectral theory and geometry; see, for instance, \cite[Chapters 4 \& 5]{Davies1990} and~\cite[Chapter 6]{BGL}.

 From the perspective of semigroup theory, it is natural to consider perturbations of the generator and to ask: which properties of the unperturbed semigroup carry over to the perturbed semigroup; for classical results in this direction, see \cite[Chapter~III]{EngelNagel} and \cite[Chapter~IX]{Kato}.
-For ultracontractivity, perturbations by singular potentials were investigated by Davies in~\cite{Davies1986-perturbation} using quadratic form methods and logarithmic Sobolev inequalities; see also \cite[Section~4.8]{Davies1990} which contains applications to Schrödinger semigroups.
+For ultracontractivity, perturbations by singular potentials were investigated by Davies in~\cite{Davies1986-perturbation} using quadratic form methods and logarithmic Sobolev inequalities; see also \cite[Section~4.8]{Davies1990}, which contains applications to Schrödinger semigroups.
 Whereas Davies' treatment is restricted to semigroups generated by second-order elliptic operators (specifically, \emph{symmetric Markovian} semigroups), the present paper investigates the preservation of ultracontractivity for semigroups under unbounded perturbations in a significantly general setting (Theorem~\ref{thm:perturb-smoothing}).
 As an appetiser, we state the version for bounded perturbations, which is proved at the end of Section~\ref{sec:theorem-ultracontractive}.

 \begin{theorem}[Ultracontractivity under bounded perturbations] Let $(T(t))_{t\ge 0}$ be a $C_0$-semigroup on a Banach space $X$ with generator $A$ such that $(T(t))_{t\ge 0}$ is \emph{ultracontractive with respect to a Banach space $V$}, i.e., $V$ embeds continuously into $X$ and there exist $C\ge 1$ and $\alpha>0$ such that